Maharajan123/miniproject/717821L327 & 717821L304/README.md

 ## Contributors

 - MAHARAJAN M (717821L327)
-- ARUN V (717821L304)

 ## Features

-- Add new Order with details like Customer id,Customer name,Product id,Product name,Ordered date,Delivery date,status and more.
+- Add new Orders with details like customer ID, Customer name, product ID, Product name, Order date, Delivery date, status, and more.
-- Update the details of existing Orders, including their Ordered date,Delivery date,status and other attributes.
+- Update the details of existing Orders, including their Ordered date, Delivery date, status, and other attributes.
 - Delete Orders from the system based on their unique ID and Status of the Ordered product.
 - View all Orders stored in the database, displaying their complete information.
 - Interactive console menu for easy navigation and user-friendly experience.